The Australian passionfruit industry

 Passionfruit are an essential part of many Australian family celebrations, breakfasts or favourite fruit snacks.

-• 19% of Australian households purchased fresh passionfruit, buying an average of 300g per shopping trip
+• 19% of Australian households purchased fresh passionfruit, buying an average of 320g per shopping trip

 • The consumption per capita was 180g, based on the volume supplied

-The Australian passionfruit industry is valued at $16.8 million and produces approximately 4,790 tonnes of passionfruit per year.
-The majority of passionfruit is sold as fresh on the domestic market with only 302 tonnes sent for processing.*
+The Australian passionfruit industry is valued at approximately $30.8 million, producing around 5,522 tonnes of fruit each year.
+The majority of production is sold as fresh fruit on the domestic market, with only 456 tonnes directed to processing.

-The industry would like to build more demand through marketing initiatives, an increased focus on quality and the development of export market opportunities.
-The industry recognises that while such low prices exist for factory grade fruit, it will be difficult to motivate growers not to send less than grade two quality fruit to central markets.
-This increases the need for the industry to develop value-add products that enable a profitable pathway for its factory grade fruit.
+The industry aims to increase demand through targeted marketing initiatives, improved fruit quality, and the development of export market opportunities.
+However, low prices for factory-grade fruit make it difficult to discourage growers from sending lower-grade fruit to central markets.
+This highlights the need to develop value-added products that provide a more profitable pathway for factory-grade fruit.